nilsvogt/nivo.notify.server/README.md

 # Setup

+## customize the bootstrapping (optional)
-customize the bootstrap configuration in `box-settings/config.sh` (optional)
+You can customize the bootstrap configuration in `box-settings/config.sh` if the defaults do not match your requirements:

 assign the root directory of your server:
 > document_root="/vagrant/app/public"